stu-code/google_scripts/electric-bill/README.md

 ## Testing

-There's a sample `.eml` in each folder (a real bill with the account details redacted) — that's what the `DATE_REGEX` in each script was written against, useful as a reference if you need to eyeball the wording/formatting a regex is matching against.

 Both scripts have a `DRY_RUN` flag at the top of the `CONFIG` block — set it to `true` and save before testing so `main` only logs what it *would* do instead of creating events or labeling Gmail threads.
 Run `main` from the function dropdown, then check **Executions**/**View → Logs**